AlbertCos/Data_Science_project/README.md

 ## Description
-Terrorism exploration and Success prediction app, give to the users the posibility to explore the data from 1970 to 2019, with regards to Terrorism, by country.
-Also, give sthe posibility to the user to predict if a terrorist attack would be successful or not.
+Terrorism exploration and Success prediction app, give to the users the posibility to explore the Global Terrorism database from 1970 to 2019 through a webapp developed using Streamlit, exploring by country and choosing a range of time.
+Also, gives the posibility to the user to predict if a terrorist attack would be successful or not.
 For the prediction, the app uses Random Forest Classification algorithm, with accuracy of 92%.

 Link to the app: https://terrorismapp.herokuapp.com/